decred/dcrdocs/docs/governance/introduction-to-decred-governance.md

 ---

 Holders of DCR can time-lock their funds in exchange for [tickets](../proof-of-stake/overview.md).
+The ticket price (the amount that must be time-locked) is adjusted dynamically every 144 blocks (~12 hrs), in an attempt to keep PoS subsidy returns stable over time.
 Tickets allow one to participate in Decred's governance in three ways, two on-chain and one off-chain.

 In each block, five live tickets are selected pseudo-randomly and called to vote on-chain.
 Tickets are called to vote after an average of around 28 days, once a ticket has voted the DCR which was time-locked to buy it matures (un-locks) after 256 blocks, along with a portion of the block reward.